MOSES * EGYPT * SPAETH

 Bound To the Mysterious Traces of Moses

-Without realising it from the beginning I had started a completely new project only by originally wanting to write a by-line to a picture of the star map.
+Without realizing it from the beginning I had started a completely new project only by originally wanting to write a by-line to a picture of the star map.
 All of a sudden the text took up one whole page.
 And very soon also a complete article.
-Based on many years of intensive work with the relevant historic and spiritual subjects, it proved that actually I knew a lot, which I had not realised at that time.
+Based on many years of intensive work with the relevant historical and spiritual subjects, it proved that actually I knew a lot, which I had not realized at that time.
 This knowledge and connection were within me, but at a kind of stage like the toy of a transparent glass ball with shakeable snowfall.
 Where was I to start and to end?

 The fortunate decoding of a certain date of the star map proved to be the very first exact dating of this map.
 When this also appeared to be a tool in determining the time of Moses, all the pieces found their right place.
 The positive consequence of this was that here - exactly on the right track - the material itself could easily show the way.
 Now the text became a complete book.